-Cornell graduates with a major in CAPS will be in high demand for entry- or higher-level positions in consultancies, journalism, law firms, businesses, financial services, NGOs, diplomacy, and other government and public service agencies.
-And undergraduate CAPS degree also readily prepares one for graduate studies in law, business, and other disciplines with a focus on China.
+With three years of intensive Chinese language training, internships in Beijing, and the option to complete additional internships in Washington, D.C., Cornell graduates with a major in CAPS are well suited for entry- or higher-level positions in consulting, journalism, law firms, businesses, financial services, NGOs, diplomacy, and other government and public service agencies.
+An undergraduate CAPS degree also readily prepares one for graduate studies in law, business, and other disciplines with a focus on China.

 CAPS 4001 Travel Journals: Learning Beyond the Classroom

 Wendy Chen '19: Field Trip to Dunhuang, Gansu Province 甘肃省, 敦煌市 Fall 2017